What are they?

 When To Call a Professional

 Cold sores are common.
 They usually are not dangerous.
 If you have a weakened immune system (because of a disease, or because of medicines you take), HSV-1 can cause a serious illness.
 Call your dentist or doctor right away if:

-- Lip or mouth sores persist longer than one week
+- Lip or mouth sores persist longer than 10 days

 - The sores make it hard for you to talk or swallow